MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

     - [FTP 7.5 for IIS 7.0 (x64)](https://go.microsoft.com/fwlink/?LinkID=143197)

-For more information about installing the new FTP service, see the the following walkthrough:
+For more information about installing the new FTP service, see the following walkthrough:

 - [Installing and Troubleshooting FTP7.5](https://go.microsoft.com/fwlink/?LinkId=88547)